InerziaSoft/INSSourceList/README.md

 =============

 ## What's Missing
-Actually, the SourceList supports almost all the features we planned for it.
+Currently, the SourceList supports almost all the features we planned for it.
 If you're interested in contributing, don't hesitate to fork this repo!

 ## Special Thanks
 * The StackOverflow community